subarray() method returns a new TypedArray

 The source for this interactive example is stored in a GitHub repository.
 If you'd like to contribute to the interactive examples project, please clone https://github.com/mdn/interactive-examples and send us a pull request.

 - Element to begin at.
 The offset is inclusive.
 The whole array will be included in the new view if this value is not specified.

 - Element to end at.
 The offset is exclusive.
-If not specified, all elements from the one specified by
+If not specified, all elements from the

 beginto the end of the array are included in the new view.